bryanlabs/go-bryanlabs-dev/content/resume/resume.md

 * Participated eth2 validation on Medalla, Spadina, Zinken, and Pyrmont testnets.
 I also was part of the Serenity Launch and still am an active mainnet validator. https://app.poap.xyz/scan/danb.eth
 * A college and I submitted and won a grant to the ethereum foundation for the eth-docker project. http://eth-docker.net/  https://github.com/eth2-educators/eth-docker
 * Lead a crypto currency and decentralized finance meetup https://www.meetup.com/ccdefi with a focus on education of application of Defi to real world use cases.
-* I helped design a chainlink Architecture for a college of mine who won 2nd place in the chainlink olympics.
 * I frequently read white papers, research Dapps,and engage with developer communities on Discord and telegram.
 * I am experienced in Defi, Dexes, AMMs, Lending, Savings, and synthetics, and NFTs.

-**AWS Subject Matter Expert @ Bryanlabs:** October 2018 - Present During my time at Bryanlabs I also have been recognized by AWS as a subject matter expert in Devops.:
+**AWS Subject Matter Expert @ Bryanlabs:** October 2018 - Present Recognized by AWS as a DevOps subject matter expert, contributing to the advancement of AWS certification standards:

-* Attended DOP Workshops in Atlanta, Chicago, Seattle.
+* Participated in exclusive DOP (DevOps Professional Certification Exam Writer) Workshops in Atlanta, Chicago, and Seattle.
+These intensive 4-day sessions involved crafting psychometric questions designed to rigorously evaluate and certify future AWS DevOps professionals.
-* Attended various Remote DOP workshops.
 * https://www.credly.com/users/dan-bryan/badges

 **Contractor @applied-insight:** August 2020 - December 2021